Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Methodology

 \subsubsection{Adversarial Training}

 By optimizing over adversarially perturbed inputs, adversarial fine-tuning enables models to learn more robust features through a min-max objective.
 In some cases, including our method, the objective function used to craft adversarial examples differs from the one used to optimize the model parameters.
-Specifically, in the inner loop (Equation~\ref{eq:inner_loop}), adversarial examples \( x_a \) are generated by maximizing the loss \( L \) (i.e., \( \mathcal{L}_{\text{CE}} \), as defined in Equation~\ref{eq:ce_loss} of our method), which is optimized using the PGD update rule (Equation~\ref{eq:pgd_update}).
-In the outer loop (Equation~\ref{eq:outer_loop}), the model parameters \( \theta \) are updated by minimizing a separate loss function \( \mathcal{J} \) (i.e., \( \mathcal{L}_{\text{total}} \), as defined in Equation~\ref{eq:total} of our method).
+Specifically, in the inner loop, adversarial examples \( x_a \) are generated by maximizing the loss \( L \) (i.e., \( \mathcal{L}_{\text{CE}} \), as defined in Equation~\ref{eq:ce_loss} of our method), which is optimized using the PGD update rule (Equation~\ref{eq:pgd_update}):